changeworld/azure-docs.pl-pl/articles/active-directory/hybrid/reference-connect-version-history.md

 ### <a name="release-status"></a>Stan wydania

-5/14/2018: Wydane do autouaktualniania i pobierania.
+5/14/2018: wydano do autouaktualnienia i pobrania.

 ### <a name="new-features-and-improvements"></a>Nowe funkcje i ulepszenia